Part III : Explaining metaphysics

 And this mathematical existence of infinite systems, while hardly deniable, keeps a margin of relativity in a way too complex to be summed up here (we already gave hints about this...).

 However, this relativity margin does matter for us, as we are only concerned in practice with finite systems, whose mathematical existence is objective.
-Indeed, as will be explained later, the currently known laws of quantum physics are expressed in mathematical terms that somehow only depend on finite systems (and the successive approximations they give, like the computation of a real number, in a way we shall specify later), and thus inherite their objectivity.
-(And our conciousness has no full access to infinity either.)
+Indeed, the currently known laws of quantum physics are expressed in mathematical terms that somehow only depend on finite systems (and the successive approximations they give, like the computation of a real number), and thus inherit their objectivity.
+(And our consciousness has no full access to infinity either.)

 Other types of existence